mbeckh/msvc-common/README.md

 You MAY also place the files `stdadx.h` and `stdafx.cpp` inside this folder.
 The default configuration files pick-up both automatically.

-### `msvc-common/`
+### Build Framework (This Project)
-This folder contains common configuration files and readily available projects form common third party libraries.
+This folder `msvc-common` contains common configuration files and readily available projects form common third party libraries.
 In fact, it is this project mapped as a submodule.

 -   `BuildConfiguration.props`: Included in the project file a a property sheet.
 A file with the same name in `<root>/msvc/` is detected automatically and MAY be used to override or add settings specific to a solution.